calderete/the-cult-of-life/compedium/factions/workshop/the_natural_hunters.md/the_natural_hunters.md

 Lesser vassals, natural hunters,

-They have been lesser vassals for a heptadex (~10,000 years), descendant from reptile like species.
+They have been annexed vassals for a heptadex (~10,000 years), descendant from reptile like species.
 Bi-pedal with tails and hairless bodies.
 They have a matriarchal society, organized into large families.
+Some factions within the recognize